jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-01.md

 Corollary: Space and body do not differ in reality.

-Proof: Body and extension do not differ in reality (previous Prop.), and also space and extension do not differ in reality (Def.
+Proof: The following are the same in reality:
+- body and extension [metaphysical space] (previous Prop.)
+- space and extension (Def.
 6).

 Therefore (Ax.
 1 5) space and body do not differ in reality.
 Q.E.D.

 Scholium: We say that God is everywhere.
-But it is not thereby admitted that God is extended (i.e. [previous Prop.], that God is corporeal).
+But it does not mean that God is  extended [metaphysical space] (i.e. [previous Prop.], that God is corporeal).

+His ubiquity [metaphysical everywhere] refers only to:
+- his power
-His ubiquity refers only to God's power and his concurrence whereby he preserves all things.
+- his concurrence to preserve all things.

 In this way, God's ubiquity does not refer to body or extension any more than to angels and human souls.

 When we say that his power is everywhere, we do not exclude his essence.
 Where his power is, there too is his essence (Cor.
 Prop.
 17 Part I).
 We intend to exclude only bodily nature.

-God is everywhere not by a corporeal power but by his divine power or essence, which serves alike to preserve extension and thinking things (Part 1, Prop.
+God is everywhere not by a corporeal power but by his divine power or essence, which serves alike to preserve extension [metaphysical space] and thinking things [abstract minds] (Part 1, Prop.
 17).

-The latter he certainly could not have preserved if his power, that is, his essence, were corporeal.
+The latter he certainly could not have preserved if his essence were corporeal.

 <!-- I On this, see a fuller explanation m AppendiX, Part 2, Chapters 3 and 9.
 1 52 Principles of Cartesian Philosophy -->